Onion Global (NYSE:OG) Stock Price Down 2.6%

-Onion Global Limited (NYSE:OG – Get Rating) was down 2.6% during mid-day trading on Monday .
+Shares of Onion Global Limited (NYSE:OG – Get Rating) fell 2.6% during mid-day trading on Monday .
 The company traded as low as $0.75 and last traded at $0.75.
-Approximately 200 shares changed hands during mid-day trading, a decline of 98% from the average daily volume of 8,758 shares.
+200 shares changed hands during trading, a decline of 98% from the average session volume of 8,758 shares.
 The stock had previously closed at $0.77.

-An institutional investor recently bought a new position in Onion Global stock.
-Murchinson Ltd. purchased a new stake in Onion Global Limited (NYSE:OG – Get Rating) in the 4th quarter, according to the company in its most recent 13F filing with the SEC.
+A hedge fund recently bought a new stake in Onion Global stock.
+Murchinson Ltd. purchased a new position in Onion Global Limited (NYSE:OG – Get Rating) during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The fund purchased 188,680 shares of the company’s stock, valued at approximately $491,000.
-Murchinson Ltd. owned approximately 0.21% of Onion Global as of its most recent filing with the SEC.
+Murchinson Ltd. owned 0.21% of Onion Global at the end of the most recent quarter.
 Hedge funds and other institutional investors own 3.86% of the company’s stock.

 Onion Global Limited operates a platform that incubates, markets, and distributes fashionable and future brands in China and internationally.
 Its platform includes brand partners that offer various categories of lifestyle products, including beauty products, maternal and baby products, food and beverages, fast fashion, and wellness products.